Aretha acted in only two movies in her career

 Growing up in Detroit, the "Tracks of My Tears" singer was best friends with Franklin's brother and the two quickly formed their own friendship.
 “This morning my longest friend in this world went home to be with our father.
 I will miss her so much but I know she’s at peace,” Robinson said about the singer's passing.

-5. She Was the First Woman Inducted into the Rock and Roll Hall of Fame
+Aretha was the first woman inducted into the Rock and Roll Hall of Fame